lgbouma/lgbouma.com/content/research.md

 # Young Planets in Star Clusters

-While thousands of exoplanets are known, most orbit anonymous stars in the Milky Way with ages between 1 and 10 billion years.
-I have been using [TESS](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite), [Gaia](https://en.wikipedia.org/wiki/Gaia_(spacecraft)), and [Kepler](https://en.wikipedia.org/wiki/Kepler_space_telescope) to find and study planets around stars in clusters younger than 1 billion years.
+While thousands of exoplanets are known, most orbit anonymous stars in the Milky Way that are between one and ten billion years old.
+I have been using [TESS](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite), [Gaia](https://en.wikipedia.org/wiki/Gaia_(spacecraft)), and [Kepler](https://en.wikipedia.org/wiki/Kepler_space_telescope) to find and study planets around stars in clusters younger than one billion years.
-The stellar ensembles that these planets reside in enable precise age measurements, which helps us map out how planets evolve.
+The stellar ensembles in which these planets reside enable precise age measurements, which helps us map out how planets evolve.
 Related articles include: